AngleProtocol/angle-docs/guides/getAgEUR.md

 - Directly with the Angle Protocol through the [Angle App](https://app.angle.money) on the Ethereum blockchain.
 - From DEXes on Ethereum or on other chains like Solana, Fantom, Polygon. agEUR exists with deep liquidity on many decentralized exchanges of different chains.
 Best solution at the moment on Ethereum mainnet remains to use [Uniswap](https://app.uniswap.org) or an aggregator like [1inch](https://app.1inch.io/#/1/swap/ETH/agEUR).

-Angle App is built to minimize cost for acquiring agEUR (and ANGLE) with any token but it is possible that there are temporarily better prices to get it from other tokens on decentralized exchanges.
+Angle App is built to minimize cost for acquiring agEUR (and ANGLE) with any token but it is possible that there are temporarily better prices to get it from other tokens on DEXes.

 Here we'll breakdown the process of buying agEUR on the [Angle App](https://app.angle.money).

 ### On Angle

-Before anything, to buy agEUR on Angle (it works the same on decentralized exchanges), you need ETH in your wallet to pay for your network gas fees.
+Before anything, to buy agEUR on Angle (and on any DEX), you need ETH in your wallet to pay for your network gas fees.
 You also need to have in your wallet the token you want to use to get agEUR.
 ETH is notably one of these.

 Then: